githiago-f/githiago-f/README.md

 ### Hi there 👋

 About me:
-- 🔭 I’m currently working on SharePrime as a junior developer
+- 🔭 I’m currently working at SharePrime as a junior developer
 - 🌱 I’m currently learning scala and functional programming
 - 👯 I’m looking to collaborate on open source projects that could help people with their mental health
 - 🤔 I’m looking for help with Scala Future()